Tutorial - Getting Started with PCB Design

 Since there are so many layers, and since during the design process you will work with many different settings of layers turned on and off, the current settings in the View Configurations dialog can be saved as a View Configuration.
 You can easily switch between available View Configurations via the menu in the main toolbar, as shown below.

 View configurations are settings that control numerous PCB workspace display options for both 2D and 3D display modes (and apply to both the PCB and PCB Library Editors).
 The view configuration last used when saving a PCB document is also saved with the file itself.
-This enables it to be viewed on another instance of Altium Designer using its associated view configuration.
+This enables it to be viewed on another instance of the software, using that same view configuration.
 View configurations can also be saved locally and be used and applied at any time to any PCB document.
-If you open a PCB file does not have an associated view configuration, a system default one is used.
+If you open a PCB file that does not have an associated view configuration, a system default one is used.
 View Configurations are created and saved using the options on the left hand side of the View Configurations dialog.

 Let's create a simple 2D view configuration for this tutorial.

-- Open the View Configurations dialog (Design » Board Layers & Colors).
+- Press L to open the View Configurations dialog (Design » Board Layers & Colors).
 The dialog opens with the active configuration selected in the Select PCB View Configuration area on the top left.
 If you were in 3D mode, click on a 2D configuration.

 - In the Board Layers And Colors tab, ensure that the Only show layers in layer stack and Only show enabled mechanical layers options are enabled.
 These settings will display only the layers in the stack.

 - Click the Used Layers On control at the bottom of the page.
-This will display only layers that are currently being used, that is, they have design objects on them.
+This will display only layers that are currently being used, that is, the layers that have design objects on them.

 - If required, disable the display of the four Mask layers, the Drill Guide and Drill Drawing layers.